 Headers are validated according to field parsing rules.
 Learn more in this documentation.

-In the Action parameters section, paste an example of the JSON payload to send to the external service.
+1. In the Request section, paste an example of the JSON payload to send to the external service.
+This field is optional and only available for POST and PUT calling methods.

 The payload example cannot contain null values.
 Field names in the payload cannot contain a “.” character.
 They cannot start with a “$” character.